drush-ops/drush/docs/install-alternative.md

 ### Major Version Upgrade

-If upgrading to a new major version, simply create a new directory path for the new major version number and follow the same steps shown above.
-The binaries for drush will be overwritten with the new major version.
+If upgrading to a new major version the steps are the same, with one addition:

-In this way you can even switch forward or back between major versions if required.
+1. Remove the existing symlinks to drush [vendor binaries][composer vendor binaries].
+From our example above these would be located in the `bin-dir` path `/usr/local/bin`:

+        sudo rm -i /usr/local/bin/drush*

+1. Follow the steps shown above, starting with creation of a new directory path for the new major version number.

+**Important Tip:** At the time of writing composer will warn you if it cannot create vendor binaries due to a name conflict with an existing file.
+Community contributions to composer coming soon will allow you to force the overwrite of existing vendor binaries during an install or update.

 [composer package version]: https://getcomposer.org/doc/articles/versions.md
 [composer install global]: https://getcomposer.org/doc/00-intro.md#globally